Egypt's inflation rises again, and is expected to keep going up

-CAIRO Egypt's core inflation rose in June and is expected to rise even more after the government's recent decision to increase fuel and electricity prices.
+CAIRO (Reuters) - Egypt's core inflation rose in June and is expected to rise even more after the government's recent decision to increase fuel and electricity prices.

 Import-dependent Egypt has been hit by soaring inflation since it floated its currency in November, allowing the pound to roughly halve in value.
 The float marked the opening of a three-year, $12 billion International Monetary Fund reform program that includes tax increases and subsidy cuts.